roumenguha/ECE143-Final-Project/README.md

 # ECE143-Final-Project
- Final project repo for ECE 143 Fall 2020
+ Final project repo for Group 12 ECE 143 Fall 2020

  You can read our proposal in Group 12 Proposal.pdf, and view our final presentation in Group 12 Final Presentation.pdf